Skip to main content

 Every pull request is scanned with ESLint security rules that detect:

-• Prototype pollution patterns
+• Potential timing-attack patterns

 Semgrep Deep Analysis